kim366/Juliapp/README.md

 Quit Julia.
 Call it only once at the ed of your program, for example right before returning from `main`.
 An optional exit code argument may be specified signaling program failure.

 #### `jl::value jl::eval(const char* source_string)`
 Executes a string of Julia code.
 Returns the wrapped result value.
-May throw `jl::result_type_error` or `jl::language_error`.
+May throw `jl::bad_value_cast` or `jl::language_error`.

 #### `jl::value jl::exec_from_file(const char* file_name)`
 Load the file with the given file name and execute the code within.
 Note that this path is relative to the current working directory when running the executable.
-May throw `jl::result_type_error`, `jl::language_error` or `jl::load_error`.
+May throw `jl::bad_value_cast`, `jl::language_error` or `jl::load_error`.

 #### `jl::value call(const char* function_name, T... args)`
 Call a function denoted by `function_name` with the arguments provided.
 The function name may also contain a module name (see code above) or other manipulators, as long as it resolves to a function in the REPL.
-May throw `jl::result_type_error` or `jl::language_error`.
+May throw `jl::bad_value_cast` or `jl::language_error`.

 #### `void raise_error(const char* content, T... args)`
 Raise an error within Julia.
 You can use printf-style formatting.